spring-projects/spring-retry/README.md

 This project provides declarative retry support for Spring applications.
 It is used in Spring Batch, Spring Integration, and others.
 Imperative retry is also supported for explicit usage.

 ## Quick Start

+This section provides a quick introduction to getting started with Spring Retry.
+It includes a declarative example and an imperative example.

-### Declarative example
+### Declarative Example

+The following example shows how to use Spring Retry in its declarative style:

 ```java
 @Configuration